pallets-eco/flask-security/docs/patterns.rst

 --------------
 You can instruct Flask-Security to send a cookie that contains the csrf token.
 The cookie will be set on a call to ``GET /login`` or ``GET /us-signin`` - as well as after a successful authentication.
-This can be very convenient since various javascript AJAX packages are pre-configured to extract the contents of a cookie and send it on every mutating request as an HTTP header. `axios`_ for example has a default configuration that it will look for a cookie named ``XSRF-TOKEN`` and will send the contents of that back in an HTTP header called ``X-XSRF-Token``.
+This can be very convenient since various JavaScript AJAX packages are pre-configured to extract the contents of a cookie and send it on every mutating request as an HTTP header. `axios`_ for example has a default configuration that it will look for a cookie named ``XSRF-TOKEN`` and will send the contents of that back in an HTTP header called ``X-XSRF-Token``.
 This means that if you use that package you don't need to make